srdone/life-history-of-ellen-precinda-moffatt-done/2-early-married-life/5-leo-bernard-and-leola.md

 the premonition stayed with me and persisted in my mind until September when my husband took me out to the cemetery to see Leo's grave for the first time.
-There I saw the two little graves, my little Leo's and that of Lizzie's little Ahram who had died of the same disease in January of 1902.
+There I saw the two little graves, my little Leo's and that of Lizzie's little Abram who had died of the same disease in January of 1902.

 Early that spring I had let the children put turkey eggs under an old